ErpNetDocs/tech/concepts/products/index.md

 The products are identified in @@name by their **part numbers**.
 The part number is the unique identifier of the product.
 You cannot create a product without entering a product part number that is unique for the whole database.
 Conversely, the **product name** is not designed to be unique identifier, so it is possible to have different products with the same name but with different part numbers.

 In addition to the part number, the user is able to specify alternative **product codes** – e.g. supplier’s product codes, client’s product codes, barcodes, etc. In this way, the product can be searched and selected not only by its product number but by its product codes as well.
-For more information, see [Product codes] and [Coding systems].
+For more information, see [Product codes](product-codes.md) and [Coding systems](coding-systems.md).

 As opposed to part numbers and codes, the **serial numbers** are used to identify not the whole product but its separate pieces and help to keep track of what happens with them (e.g., to whom they are sold, if they are under guarantee, etc.).
 If the option **Serialized** in the product definition is checked, this product cannot be used in the logistic documents if its serial number is not explicitly indicated.
-For more information, see [Serial numbers].
+For more information, see [Serial numbers](serial-numbers.md).

 @@name allows the separate product units to be grouped in **lots**.
 An unlimited number of lots could be defined for a particular product.
 Each lot can contain product units that have the same expiry date or that are received within the same receiving order or that are produced within the same production output order.
-For more information, see [Lots].
+For more information, see [Lots](~/tech/modules/logistics/inventory/lots/index.md).

 In the product definition, you can manage the settings of using lots by determining the following parameters:
 - whether the lots are allowed or not allowed or required